didjeridou/cs171-pr-ventures/README.md

 This is why I decided to create a visualization that would capture various dimensions of fundraising in the startup world.
 To me this project is not just school work: it is a tool I intend to use to comprehend how the startup scene is evolving, and so I can use that data to my advantage.

+# The project in 10 seconds
+To experience Ventures, visit the Ventures web page (link below) and click on "Get Started".
+From there, play around the visualization in each Chapter to come up with your own insights or see what was discovered in the "Findings" section.

+When you are done with a Chapter, scroll down and click on "Next Chapter" to explore another facet of the startup investment ecosystem.

 [Here is the 2min video tour](https://youtu.be/dX-Ueq1erO0)

 [Ventures web page](http://didjeridou.github.io/cs171-pr-ventures/)